Tate–LaBianca murders: Helter Skelter: The True Story of The Manson Murders

 In 1974, after leaving the DA's office, prosecutor Vincent Bugliosi, jointly with Curt Gentry, wrote a book about the Manson trial called Helter Skelter: The True Story of The Manson Murders.
 The book won an Edgar Award from the Mystery Writers of America for the best true-crime book of the year.
 The book was twice adapted as a television film, first in 1976, then later in 2004.
-As of 2015, Helter Skelter was the best-selling true crime book in publishing history, with more than seven million copies sold.
+As of 2015, Helter Skelter was the bestselling true crime book in publishing history, with more than seven million copies sold.

 Film and television

 Several films recounted the Tate–LaBianca murders and the subsequent criminal trials: